aavieux/portfolio-s3/README.md

 <img src="./images/ui-diagram.png" alt="UI" style="max-width:100%;max-height:78%" />

 ## LO7.
 Business processes
   A business process, also known as a business method or function, is like a set of organized tasks or activities that people or machines do in a specific order.
 When these tasks are done in a particular sequence, they create a service or product, fulfilling a specific business goal for a customer or group of customers.

   Business processes and software applications are closely intertwined in the realm of organizational operations.
 They relate to each other by Automation of Workflows, Data Management, Communication and Collaboration, Standardization and Consistency,  Decision Support, Adaptability to Change, Customer Interaction, Monitoring and Optimization, Integration of Systems and Regulatory Compliance.

-  In the following image I have vizualized the business process in the point of view of the user when he wants to buy a book in my individual project.
+  In the following image I have vizualized the business process using a [BPMN software](https://www.visual-paradigm.com/guide/bpmn/what-is-bpmn/) in the point of view of the user when he wants to buy a book in my individual project.
 This business process also describes the automation from the server's side regarding the invoicing.

 <img src="./images/bsiness_process.png" alt="business_process" style="max-width:100%;max-height:78%" />

   In the group project, our applications has the aim to ease teachers and students with managing university-related events.
 It automizes the process of subscribing/unsubscribing to an event in the system and delivers a quick overview of all events in the different university buildings.
 It also helps organisers deliver announcements and notifications to people, who have access to the application.

 <img src="./images/gp_wireframe.png" alt="gp_wireframe" style="max-width:100%;max-height:78%" />